 As you are making mobile app accessibility guidelines refinements, you can make use of the accessibility scanner app available on the Play Store.
 But what our experience tells us is that mobile app accessibility testing on UI design for visually impaired users is more often than not incomplete until you take your application to real users.
 While the accessibility testing tools for mobile development can come in handy, you can never be too sure.

 Also, instead of waiting for your whole accessibility app development process to end, conduct mobile app accessibility testing at every stage to prevent yourself from going too down in the wrong way.

 Navigation, Multiple browser design, and perceivable content are just a few things that you will have to prepare your application for to ensure that ALL the users who visit your app, irrespective of whether they have a 20/20 vision or are colorblind, have a great experience.

 Now that you have seen it all, there is just one thing left to do – shed the misassumption that these accessibility refinements in your mobile app will only attend to the low-vision users and understand that they will benefit all – as ALL your users will be able to have an easy on the eye experience in the application.

 Well, there you go.
-You are now ready to launch your accessibility app in the market and reach all the users who were unconsciously left behind.
+You are now ready to launch your accessibility app in the market and reach all the users who are unconsciously left behind.

 strategies your digital product..